cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 ## Bootstrap from another cluster

-Cloud Native PostgreSQL enables the bootstrap of a cluster starting from another one of the same major version.
+CloudNativePG enables the bootstrap of a cluster starting from another one of the same major version.
 This operation can happen by connecting directly to the source cluster via streaming replication (`pg_basebackup`), or indirectly via a *recovery object